How to Find Best iPhone Apps

 - 0

 For business people, you can go through the Top 50 Free Utility Apps that start with an interesting app called Touch Scale – JaJa and Company.
 Touch Scale supposedly turns your device into a scale that can weigh small items like jewelry, coins, etc. iTunes statistics rank these apps, so it should be the most popular (downloaded) app since this was listed first.
 After reading the reviews, I do not understand why this app could be rated #1 overall.
-As a whole, the reviewers said the app was horrible and did not actually weigh anything.
+Overall, the reviewers said the app was horrible and did not weigh anything.

 RELATED ARTICLES: